paulb896/pgvectorscale-rag-solution-ollama/README.md

 - Docker
 - Python 3.7+
-- OpenAI API key
+- Ollama
 - PostgreSQL GUI client

 ## Steps

 1. Set up Docker environment
 2. Connect to the database using a PostgreSQL GUI client (I use TablePlus)
-3. Create a Python script to insert document chunks as vectors using OpenAI embeddings
+3. Create a Python script to insert document chunks as vectors using mxbai-embed-large embedding model (using Ollama).
 4. Create a Python function to perform similarity search

 ## Detailed Instructions